iTwin/itwinjs-core/docs/dev/MAKING_CHANGES.md

 5. `git push`

-6. Probably temporary until a CI job is set up:
+6. Start the `ecpresentation` CI job with the `publish` flag set to `true`.

-   `npm publish src/frontend`

-   `npm publish src/backend`
+The job builds the library, lints, tests and finally publishes it.